ni/nimi-python/docs/nitclk/class.rst

     .. py:function:: setup_for_sync_pulse_sender_synchronize(sessions, min_time=hightime.timedelta(seconds=0.0))

-        Configures the TClks on all the devices and prepares the Sync Pulse Sender for synchronization
+        Configures the TClks on all the devices and prepares the Sync Pulse Sender for synchronization.